Get 80% off your plan for your first 3 months*

 Key takeaways

-• File a T5013 partnership information return if your partnership meets specific criteria including combined revenue and expenses exceeding $2 million, global assets over $5 million, or activities like allocating losses to limited partners or having non-resident partners.
+• File a T5013 partnership information return if your partnership meets specific criteria.
+These include the combined absolute value of revenue and expenses exceeding $2 million (see CRA filing requirements), global assets over $5 million, or activities like allocating losses to limited partners or having non-resident partners.

 • Complete four essential documents when filing: the T5013 FIN (Partnership Financial Return), required schedules based on your partnership activities, individual T5013 slips for each partner, and the T5013SUM summary that consolidates all partner allocations.